Financial advice is everywhere.

 Financial advice–heck advice of all kinds–is widely available on the internet.

 Not to mention from talk radio, cable television, family, friends, etc.

 I firmly believe that there is only one universal piece of advice when it comes to most issues:

 You only need to worry about your own situation…if something works for you and your situation/family, that’s all that matters, not what others think you should be doing.

 What is your approach to advice–financial or otherwise?
 Do you ever blindly jump in with both feet or do you take a more measured approach like what I outline?
-Have you ever followed advice that backfired horribly that you are comfortable discussing?
+Have you ever followed any advice that ended up backfiring horribly (that you are comfortable discussing)?